 While keeping employees happy may sometimes seem like “mission impossible”, following a few guidelines will help most of your employees feel good about the time they spend at work.
-This week’s Fulfillment Tips offers four simple ways to give employees more reasons to stay on the job than to leave it.
+Training and developing employees is the first step toward creating happy employees.
+In addition, this week’s Fulfillment Tips offers four additional simple ways to give employees more reasons to stay on the job than to leave it.

 If you’re an employee, let management know what you want.
 Start with this list, then customize it for your specific needs.
 You spend a lot of time at work – you deserve to be fulfilled by it.